abhineet123/MTF/Examples/ReadMe.md

 -   `tracker_id = pyMTF.create(image, corners, config_root_dir)` to create and initialize a new tracker
 -   `success = pyMTF.getRegion(image, corners, id)` to update the tracker and get new location

-`tracker_id` is an unsigned integer that starts at 1 and increments by 1 every time `pyMTF.create` is called; `tracker_id=0` indicates that the tracker creation/initialization failed
+`tracker_id` is an unsigned integer that starts at 1 and increments by 1 every time `pyMTF.create` is called; `tracker_id=0` indicates that the tracker creation/initialization failed.
 `image` can be RGB or grayscale but must be of type `numpy.uint8` while `corners` must be a 2x4 matrix of type `numpy.float64`.

 In addition, the following function allows the internal state of a tracker to be modified so the object is located at the provided location instead of where it was after the last update: